-- Carbon tax or trading programs (if Congress implements such a program) should ensure transportation activities that reduce greenhouse gas emissions receive a proportionate share of any new revenue generated by such programs. - Transition to a new, more direct user charge system such as a road use-based fee (also referred to as the mileage-based user fee).
-This includes: - An aggressive research, development and demonstration program to address issues such as privacy rights, program administration, costs, revenues, partnerships with states and localities, and interplay with national policy objectives such as reducing vehicle miles traveled and congestion, - A national public education program, and - A national pilot program.
+- Carbon tax or trading programs (if Congress implements such a program) should ensure transportation activities that reduce greenhouse gas emissions receive a proportionate share of any new revenue generated by such programs. - Transition to a new, more direct user-based system such as a road usage charge.
+This includes: - An aggressive research, development and demonstration program to address issues such as privacy rights, program administration, costs, revenues, partnerships with states and localities, and interplay with national policy objectives such as reducing vehicle miles traveled and congestion, - · A national public education program, and - A national pilot program.